spaceandtimefdn/sxt-chain-examples/hello_world_tutorial/HELLO_WORLD_TUTORIAL.md

 | 4               | Antarctic Desert   | -90                   | 0                      | 14200000          |
 | 5               | Great Barrier Reef | -16                   | 146                    | 344400            |

-First, we create a connection with a Space and Time RPC node:
+The first thing we must do in order to create a table is create a connection with a Space and Time RPC node:

 ```javascript
 const provider = new WsProvider("wss://rpc.testnet.sxt.network");